 Born in Zamora, Mexico, Michoacan on July 14, 1994.

-I invite you to dig deep within yourself, and discover some new ways of reinforcing your happiness, creative drive, and passion by integrating art in your life
+He invites the viewer to dig deep within themselves and discover some new ways of reinforcing their happiness, creative drive, and passion by integrating art into everyday life.

 I truly believe we all have the capacity to make the world a better place no matter what position we have.
 Everyone deserves an opportunity to become a better version of themselves from someone with an open heart and open mind.